Queen Esther--- the heroine of all heroines

 And she has a holiday to pay tribute to her success.

-It’s safe to say that Purim is triumphant, noisy, even rowdy, and there's a playful carnival atmosphere to this holiday which will be observed usually in March, which is the Hebrew date: 14th day of Adar.
+It’s safe to say that Purim is triumphant, noisy, even rowdy, and there's a playful carnival atmosphere to this holiday which will be observed usually in late February or early March, which is the Hebrew date: 14th day of Adar.

 Even though it's technically a religious day of celebrations and you're supposed to read from the Book of Esther, it's become more of a celebration than a structured holiday.